eigengo/st-workshop/tutorial/intro.md

 #Introduction

 Scala is an object-functional, strongly-typed language.
 Let's see how it all fits together.
-We begin by exploring its cool side by writing a function that sums all numbers from 0 to some _n_.
+We begin by exploring its cool side by writing a function that sums all numbers from _a_ to some _b_.

 ![Sum(a, b)(i)](http://latex.codecogs.com/gif.latex?%5Csum_%7Bi%3Da%7D%5Eb%2520i)